wsmr/Windows-Scripts-lock_folder/README.md

 ---

+## Alternative - Reliably across any systems: **`VeraCrypt`** Encrypted Container

+- Works on: Windows, macOS, Linux.
+- Advantages:
+  - Real encryption (AES, Twofish, etc.).
+  - One file acts as a “secure vault” — you mount it to see its contents.
+  - Password protected — can’t be opened without correct credentials.
+  - No plain text anywhere.
+- Setup Steps:
+    1. Install VeraCrypt on both Mac, Windows & Linux.
+    2. Create an encrypted container file (e.g., SecureVault.hc) on your pen drive.
+    3. Mount it in VeraCrypt → enter password → acts like a normal drive.
+    4. Dismount to lock.

+Why it’s good: You can move that Portable drive between your Mac and any Windows PC or Linux with VeraCrypt installed, and the vault remains secure.

+---

 **📁 Ready to protect your files?
 Download the appropriate script and follow the detailed README for your chosen security level!**